vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > That *at the name of Jesus every knee should bow*, of things in heaven, and things in earth, and things under the earth; and that *every tongue should confess that Jesus Christ is Lord*, to the glory of God the Father.
 {% ct 'Philippians 2:10-11' %}

-All the wicked bow before God as they acknowledge that He has been fair, just, and longsuffering.
-After this acknowledgment, the controversy between good and evil will be settled, and it will be safe to eliminate sin and those who chose to cling to it.
+All the wicked, including Satan—the original instigator of the long rebellion against God’s government—and his angels, bow before God as they acknowledge that He has been fair, just, and longsuffering.
+This acknowledgment settles the great controversy between good and evil, and it will be safe to eliminate sin and those who chose to cling to it.

 ## What happens to them?